Skip to main content

 French & Indian War

-Two hundred and fifty years ago, Major Robert Rogers and his rangers launched a daring wilderness raid against an enemy village, but paid a steep price
+250 years ago, Major Robert Rogers and his rangers launched a daring wilderness raid against an enemy village, but paid a steep price.

-A dozen miles north of the British fort of Crown Point on the eastern shore of Lake Champlain, amid the buttonbush, bulrush, and cattail wetlands that crowded Otter Creek’s delta, Maj.
-Robert Rogers glassed down the lake for the lateen sails of a patrolling enemy French sloop or schooner.
+A dozen miles north of the British fort of Crown Point on the eastern shore of Lake Champlain, amid the buttonbush, bulrush, and cattail wetlands that crowded Otter Creek’s delta, Major Robert Rogers glassed down the lake for the lateen sails of a patrolling enemy French sloop or schooner.
 Pulled into hiding within the marsh lay 17 whaleboats, each bearing eight oars and provisions for a month.
 It was Saturday, September 15, 1759, in the midst of the French and Indian War, the titanic struggle between the French and British empires for dominion over North America.

-It has taken us two and a half centuries to realize just how important this conflict was
+It has taken us two and a half centuries to realize just how important this conflict was.

-I’ve been fighting the war of the American Revolution (on paper, that is, and with none of the suffering the participants endured) off and on since 1962, and my research has included journals, diaries, letters, newspapers, and books on nearly all the campaigns.
+I’ve been fighting the war of the American Revolution (on paper, that is) off and on since 1962, and my research has included journals, diaries, letters, newspapers, and books on nearly all the campaigns.

-The French helped us win our Revolution.
-A few years later we were at war with Napoleon’s navy.
+The French helped us win our revolution.
+A few years later, we were at war with Napoleon’s navy.
 The two countries have been falling in and out of love ever since.
 Why?

-Congress serves freedom fries, American military wives talk of freedom kisses, vandals in Bordeaux burn and deface a model of the Statue of Liberty.
+Congress serves "freedom fries," American military wives talk of "freedom kisses," vandals in Bordeaux burn and deface a model of the Statue of Liberty.
 It’s a good time to remember that American-French relations have had many ups and downs.

 More than two decades before the Revolution broke out, a group of Americans voted on a scheme to unite the colonies.
 For the rest of his life, Benjamin Franklin thought it could have prevented the war.
-It didn’t—but it did give us our Constitution.
+It didn’t, but it did give us our Constitution.

-One terrible night came to symbolize the whole struggle for supremacy on the North American continent
+One terrible night came to symbolize the whole struggle for supremacy on the North American continent.

 Our traditional picture of colonial New England is essentially a still life.
 Peaceful little villages.
 Solid, strait-laced, steadily productive people.
 A landscape serene, if not bountiful.